zhiyanfoo/caltech-machine-learning/ReadMe.md

-## Caltech's Machine Learning Course
+# Caltech's Machine Learning Course

-#### What is this?
+### What is this?
-A collection of answers to [Caltech's Machine Learning Course](https://work.caltech.edu/telecourse.html) by Professor Yaser Abu-Mostafa and more importantly the code used to arrive at the said answers.
+A collection of answers to [Caltech's Machine Learning Course](https://work.caltech.edu/telecourse.html) by Professor Yaser Abu-Mostafa and, more importantly, the code used to arrive at the said answers.
 Also included is a script to download the material needed for completing the course.
-This material was not included in the repository due to the course's restriction on the redistribution of its material.
+The course material was not included in this repository due to the course's restriction on the redistribution of its material.

-#### Requirements
+### Requirements

 >     python3